 Written by Patrick Chavis

 The year is 1922.
-Our protagonist, William Gillette, is not a detective but merely an actor who has become famous for playing a detective.
+Our protagonist, William Gillette, is not a detective but an actor who has become famous for playing a detective.
 Whereas some leave the acting fantasy for the script, Gillette fancies himself a detective on and off the stage.
 With his intentions shrouded in mystery, Gillette invites guests to an isolated mansion (because that makes it creepy) to perform a séance.

 September 11 – October 11, 2015